0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Panel-level optimisation.
 SolarEdge’s signature feature is per-panel power optimisers, useful for partially-shaded roofs.
 The battery integrates into the same monitoring framework.

 The downside.
-Locked-in to SolarEdge — can’t easily switch inverter brand later without abandoning the battery.
-Significantly more expensive than GivEnergy.
-Smaller UK installer base than GivEnergy or Tesla.
-Tend to recommend it specifically where the panel-level optimisation is genuinely needed.
+Locked-in to SolarEdge — you can’t easily switch inverter brand later without abandoning the battery.
+Smaller UK installer base than Tesla or Solis.
+We recommend it specifically where the panel-level optimisation is genuinely needed.

 Solis + Pylontech: budget-conscious option